-This dialectic is one that every artist must address: how to describe an interior lanscape without being so specific that nobody outside one’s own head can possibly find a way around in it.
-Hence the masks: if I want you to experience my joy, standing up in front of you giggling uncontrollably for an hour is probably not going to do the trick.
-Likewise with tragedy or pain: even if I really just want to roll around on the floor in a swamp of tears and snot tearing at my hair and howling, that kind of display will at best inspire pity, and at worst terror, in a spectator.
+This dialectic is one that every artist must address: how to describe an interior landscape without being so specific that nobody outside one’s own head can possibly find a way around in it.
+Hence the masks.
+If I want you to experience my joy, standing up in front of you giggling uncontrollably for an hour is probably not going to do the trick.
+Likewise with tragedy or pain.
+Even if I really just want to roll around on the floor in a swamp of tears and snot tearing at my hair and howling, that kind of display will at best inspire pity, and at worst terror, in a spectator.
 I have to find those emotions in you and call them out, not just stand there showing you how they affect me.
 I want you, the audience, the viewer, to feel something, but if I succumb to that feeling myself, I lose the ability to communicate with you effectively.

 “Mood” equates to “doom”.
 It begins to make sense.